PetoKrisa/Pathfinding-sandbox/README.md

 wip

 How to run:
-Open with live server (vscode plugin) or any other default html server
+Open with live server (vscode plugin) or any other default html

+a normal readme file is work in progress